 In times past, the way to become a Count was to find favour with the King or Queen.
 For much of the Middle Ages, noble titles were granted by the reigning monarch, usually in recognition of loyal service.

-Over time, these titles began to also include certain rights and privileges, and also property.
+Over time, this historical title of Count began to also include certain rights and privileges, and also property.
 For example, a Duchy estate would be the accompanying land and property of the related title of Duke.

 The title of Count, however, was originally a rank-only appointment, in that it did not, by default at least, include any property.
 The origins of the word count relate to an area or region, and it was the Count’s role to manage that region – areas that came to be known as a county.